 Winnipeg Airports Authority Inc. (WAA) is our parent corporation and operator of the Winnipeg Richardson International Airport.

-WASCO North
+WASCO

-WASCO North is contracted by the Government of Nunavut to deliver a Safety Management System and Quality Assurance Program for 24 northern and remote airports in Nunavut.
+WASCO is contracted by the Government of Nunavut to deliver a Safety Management System and Quality Assurance Program for 24 northern and remote airports in Nunavut.

 NASL